Set risk measures: Set risk measures

-To sum up, we have that, based on the topological, algebraic and order structures introduced above, the space $\CB$, endowed with the topology induced by $d_{H}$, is a preordered Abelian topological semigroup---see \cite{Beer1993}, Chapter 3, for instance.
+With the topological, algebraic, and order structures introduced above, $\CB$, endowed with the topology induced by $d_H$, is a preordered Abelian topological semigroup; see, for instance, Chapter 3 of \citet{Beer1993}.
+In the definition below, WC stands for ``worst-case''.